 CHARINDEX("Manager", JobTitle, 1)

-The function returns one three possible values:
+The function returns one of the three possible values:

 - NULL - if either value to find or searched value is NULL

 - 0 - if the value to find is not within the searched value